sleepymalc/pbb.wtf/content/research/TSP-a-novel-TSP-solving-strategy/index.md

 We will utilize GCNN (Graph Convolutional Neural Network), a particular kind of GNN, together with imitation learning to solve TSP in an interesting and inspiring way.
 In particular, we focus on the generalization ability of models trained on small-sized problem instances.

-### Preliminary

-We direct reader who is interested in technical details to the [paper](./TSP/paper.pdf) for the preliminary and technical part of this project.
+We direct reader who is interested in technical details to the [paper](https://arxiv.org/abs/2210.05906) for the preliminary and technical part of this project.
 The following is just a very brief summary.

 #### Integer Linear Programming Formulation of TSP